TheSilvered/nest/docs/installation.md

 | <https://aka.ms/vs/17/release/vc_redist.x64.exe> | 64-bit             |
 | <https://aka.ms/vs/17/release/vc_redist.x86.exe> | 32-bit             |

-After insalling it you can download the installer from the desired release and run it.
+After installing it you can download the installer from the desired release and run it.
 It is recommended to add Nest to the PATH environment variable to use it from the terminal.

 Once installed you can check that it is working by running this command: